molgenis/molgenis/molgenis-compute-core/README.md

 	--log -l [step]				view all logs combined.
 Optionally only for particular step.

 	#jobs folder
-	--rundir -r path			sets the directory where the generated scripts should be stored, as well as runtime logs.
+	--rundir path				sets the directory where the generated scripts should be stored, as well as runtime logs.
 Default: ./run

 	#seldomly used options